Chris Hoyle

 Email: [email protected]

-Chris Hoyle has enjoyed a long career on the concert platform and in the teaching studio.
-He has embraced the variety of orchestral playing, chamber music performance, solo playing and teaching.
-These activities have taken him around the world.
+Chris Hoyle has enjoyed a long and varied career on the concert platform and in the teaching studio, embracing orchestral work, chamber music, solo playing and teaching.
+His performing life has taken him across the world.

-He has worked with many of the UK’s finest orchestras and was a member of the BBC Philharmonic for 23 years, frequently broadcasting for radio and TV and performing in over 100 BBC Proms at London’s Royal Albert Hall.
-He particularly enjoyed the touring life, giving concerts around Europe, the Americas and the Far East.
-Amongst many striking venues, he recalls performing in the Sahara desert for the King of Morocco!
+He has worked with many of the UK’s leading orchestras and spent 23 years with the BBC Philharmonic, frequently broadcasting on radio and TV and appearing in more than 100 BBC Proms at the Royal Albert Hall.
+He has guest-led cello sections in several major orchestras and maintained a full chamber music schedule.
+A particular highlight has been his extensive touring, performing in major concert halls throughout Europe, the Americas and the Far East, with the memorable experience of playing in the Sahara Desert for the King of Morocco.

-He fondly remembers his own studies there, highlights of which were winning the RNCM’s Concerto Prize leading to his performance of Britten’s Cello Symphony and his BBC Masterclass appearance with Paul Tortelier.
-He performed Schnittke’s Cello Sonata to the composer as part of the Huddersfield Contemporary Music Festival.
+He looks back fondly on his own studies at the RNCM, with highlights including winning the Concerto Prize, performing Britten’s Cello Symphony, and appearing in a BBC Masterclass with Paul Tortelier.
+He also remembers performing Schnittke’s Cello Sonata for the composer at the Huddersfield Contemporary Music Festival.